-There is not the right or wrong time to purchase bonds.
-However, you should understand that you need to hold onto to your bonds until the end of the month before they become eligible to enter the monthly draw.
-For instance, if you purchase bonds at any time during the working days in March, they would become eligible to win the monthly draw prize from May onwards.
+There is not the right or wrong time to buy bonds.
+Yet, you should understand that you need to hold onto to your bonds until the end of the month.
+Before they become eligible to enter the monthly draw.
+For instance, if you buy bonds during working days in March.
+Afterwards, the bonds would get eligible to win the monthly draw prize from May onwards.

 Premium bonds are best to various groups of persons such as those who:

 - Are attracted with the opportunity of winning tax-free prizes once every month.